 A loud banging noise coming from your heating system could mean that your radiator is broken or not functioning properly.
-Replacing a radiator can be very expensive and time consuming, so you want to be sure you investigate a banging noise immediately.
-A banging noise that occurs when the heat kicks on is a sign that the radiator is in need of repairs.
+Replacing a radiator can be very expensive.
+It can also be time consuming.
+You will want to be sure you investigate a banging noise immediately.
+A banging noise that occurs when the heat kicks may mean the radiator is in need of repairs.

 Another common noise heard from a defective heating system could be a humming noise.
-A common cause of this type of noise could be that the heating system is working too hard and might be in danger of shutting down.
-The humming can be caused by the motors in the fan or some other part of the heating system working too hard to do the job it is designed for.
-If you notice an odd noise or anything out of the norm, make sure to contact us so we can inspect the furnace and HVAC system for you.
+A common cause of this type of noise could be caused by a few things.
+One is that the heating system is working too hard and might be in danger of shutting down.
+The humming can be caused by the motors in the fan.
+It could also be another part of the heating system working too hard.
+The noise could be from the job it is designed for.
+If you notice an odd noise or anything out of the norm, make sure to contact us.
+We can inspect the furnace and HVAC system for you.